Join The Club

 Cinnamon Kitchen is truly an experience in dining, both because of its’ décor and cuisine.
 From the moment you step through the doors, you find yourself transported into an exotic world with surreal proportions.
 Instantly confronted with a glamorous long cocktail bar, elegant angles, and a spacious surround, it presents a perfect precursor to your meal, or simply a place to stay drinking.

 Sophistication, excitement, low lighting and loads of space make this place the epitome of destination dining à la Modern Indian.
 A far cry from your local curry house- as its Michelin status takes it justifiably to another level.
-The authenticity is brought to the forefront with an open kitchen where all the dishes are prepared in the tandoor, although due to its’ spatial proportions, unless you have the advantage of a chef’s table, you won’t be able to see it done in front of you.
+The authenticity is brought to the forefront with an open kitchen where all the dishes are prepared in the tandoor.
+With its’ spatial proportions; unless you have the advantage of a chef’s table, you won’t be able to see it done in front of you.

 Indian food here is the perfect re-invention for more refined nouvelle cuisine tastes.
-Whilst Modern Japanese would not work at all, Indian food with its staple heavy sauces and robust dishes, is given a refined treatment here.
-On our visit we were treated with much the same respect as royalty, and not a given as a journalist.
-It always helps to keep an eye out on how customers appear to be responding, and the courtesy and service the establishment employs, will enduringly succeed to make the evening more memorable because of it.
+Indian food with its staple heavy sauces and robust dishes, is given a refined treatment here.
+On our visit we were treated particularly well; and not a given as a journalist.
+Keeping an eye open as to how other customers are being treated is an indicator.
+The courtesy and service an establishment employs, will enduringly succeed to make the evening more memorable because of it.

-Our welcoming signature cocktail ‘Autumn Martini’ was a smooth blend of subtly refreshing cranberry and lime mixed with cherry liquor and dry martini, which combined to create a sophisticated, smooth mélange, with dry diluted with subtly sweet, to good effect.
+Our welcoming signature cocktail ‘Autumn Martini’ was a smooth blend of subtly refreshing cranberry and lime mixed with cherry liquor and dry martini, which combined to create a sophisticated, smooth mélange, with dry diluted and only slightly sweet; to good effect.
 The impeccable service scored highly with a succession of startlingly pretty ‘amuse bouches’ that served to accompany to full benefit the contrasting flavours of each course.
 The attention and care given to presenting each course also scored highly without being too invasive.

 There is a truly distinguished and varied wine list that features all the New World countries as well as Europe and ranges from £25.00 to £300.
 Equally, the list of dessert wines and digestifs is also impressive.